 Fingerings and movements

-Then you are playing chords on the piano it is important that you use the right fingers.
-The reason for using a specific fingering are not because the chord couldn’t be played otherwise, but that the movement between different chords should work smoothly.
+When you are playing chords on the piano it is important that you use the right fingers.
+The reason for using a specific fingering isn't because the chord couldn’t be played otherwise, but making the movement between different chords work smoothly.

 The usability of inverted chords

-A very common practice when playing piano chords is the usage of inverted chords together with the standard ones.
+A very common practice when playing piano chords is the use of inverted chords together with the standard ones.
 Inverted chords are alternative versions of a chord with the tones in different order.

 Change to G/B with a small movement